 Opioid over-prescribing can lead to unused medications that are improperly stored and available for diversion.

 If physicians reduced the number of opioid prescriptions written each year by 10%, it would result in:

-After surgery, there are a wide range of medications available for treating post-surgical pain.
+After surgery, there are a wide range of non-opioid medications available for treating postsurgical pain.
 Get to know your options, and talk with your doctor before surgery to create your custom pain management plan.

 Concerns about Pain Management After Surgery

-Whether you’re facing a knee replacement, back surgery, or your child is having a surgical procedure like wisdom teeth removal, you will most likely have many concerns – and pain management ranks high on that list.
-In fact, concerns about pain and how to manage it after surgery are some of the primary reasons patients choose to delay their procedures.
+Whether you’re facing a knee replacement, back surgery, or your child is having a surgical procedure like wisdom teeth removal, it’s normal to have concerns about how pain will be controlled.
+In fact, concerns about how to manage pain after surgery are some of the primary reasons patients choose to delay their procedures.3

 More than one-third of patients delayed a surgical procedure -- of those who delayed, their primary reasons included: